 Introduction to Carpentry

 10-804-101 MATH 1-TRADES ...provides the opportunity for the learner to develop the knowledge skills process and understanding of whole numbers, fractions, decimals, measurement, trigonometry, integers, algebraic equations, word problems, and practical plane geometry.
-(Prerequisites: Accuplacer Arithmetic=34 or ACT-Math =13 or 10-834-109, Pre Algebra AND Accuplacer Reading=55 or ACT-Reading=15 or 10-831-107, College Reading and Writing 1 or Intro to College Writing with "B" or better OR equivalent) Course Typically Offered: Summer/Fall/J-Session/Spring
+(Prerequisites: One of the following or the equivalent: Cumulative GPA of 2.6 or greater; satisfactory math and reading assessment scores; 10-834-109, Pre-Algebra with a “C” or better; 10-831-107, College Reading and Writing 1 with "B" or better)

 Masonry for Carpenters

 10-408-100 Masonry for Carpenters ...this course will give students basic understanding of mason trades with emphasis on brick, cement and safety for the trade.
 Careers in masonry will also be discussed.

 10-410-109 CARPENTRY ESTIMATING ...basic material and labor cost estimating related to carpentry construction.
 (Corequisite: Successful completion of 10-410-111, Carpentry Prints & Specifications)

 Carpentry Prints & Specificati